natalieagus/50002/docs/Software/m_cacheissues.md

 We can  compute **average cache performance** by counting how many `HIT`s  (and `MISS`) are there given `N` queries in sequence, and dividing the number of `HIT` with `N`, given its hardware specification such as block size, replacement policy, and cache size.

 If the query sequences **repeat** itself, that means we have reached the **steady state**. we can compute the number of `HIT` and `MISS` from its **steady state**.

+{:.note}
+Read the given question carefully. <span class="orange-bold">Not</span> all questions will ask you about **steady state** performance, sometimes we might simply ask you to compute whether a given address sequence results in a series of `HIT` or `MISS`.
+However if we want to systematically measure cache performance, we typically measure its **steady state** performance.

 ### Example
 We want to measure the performance of an FA cache that has `4` cache lines with **LRR** replacement policy.